Where to buy PS5: all your latest stock updates

 PS5 stock is still difficult to come by, but don't give up yet, we're bringing you all the latest updates.

-New year, new opportunity to buy a PS5.
-There’s renewed hope that you will be able to buy a PS5 and the Xbox Series X as more stock has cropped up over the past week.
+New year, new opportunity to buy a PS5?
+While you will certainly be able to buy one at some point this year, the big question is when and while a lot of retailers indicating that the PS5 should be back in stock this month, we’re still waiting on exact dates.

-While stock still seems to be non-existent here in the UK, this should be the month that all the major retailers restock with several of them previously telling customers to keep an eye out in ‘January 2021’.

-The US saw a few PS5 consoles appear at Best Buy and GameStop, and, in even better news stock didn’t disappear within a few seconds mainly due to changes to the ordering process to stop bots securing consoles.

 Sony had previously said that more stock would be coming before time runs out on 2020 but that, besides the odd console here and there, proved to be incorrect.
-This year, looks a lot more promising if you are still after one – stock from the likes of Very, Amazon and Currys PC World should be back imminently.
+This year looks a lot more promising if you are still after one – stock from the likes of Very, Amazon and Currys PC World should be back imminently.

+So this should be the month that all the major retailers restock with several of them previously telling customers to keep an eye out in ‘January 2021’.
+The latest information indicates that while more is on the way this month – though it likely will not be towards the end of the month, not entirely unexpected given the recent pause for the festive season.

+The US saw a few PS5 consoles appear at Best Buy and GameStop, and – in even better news – stock didn’t disappear within a few seconds mainly due to changes to the ordering process to stop bots securing consoles.
+Fingers crossed that will be the case in the UK when the consoles return.

 As for top tips – look abroad.
 Amazon Germany, for example, had stock on PS5 release day, which is great news as the console isn’t geo-locked for gaming, meaning you can still play UK games and there is every chance that stock could return in other countries like the USA.
 It is worth noting that some UK Blu-rays and DVDs won’t play, so keep that in mind if you want the console for more than just gaming – although 4K discs will work.